Serpent of Immortality

 Anime And Manga

 - Naruto's original prime villain, Orochimaru, had a decidedly serpentine motif (he's named after a mythical character who is in turn named after a hydra-like monster), with matching snakelike face, and the ability to summon giant snakes.
 His "true form" is even a massive serpent made up of smaller snakes.
 He got these attributes in his search for a technique to bestow immortality.
 The degree of similarity with Voldemort is staggering, and both are examples of this trope meeting Reptiles Are Abhorrent.

 - Also, Kabuto who absorbs Orochimaru's powers, looks even more serpentine and does a technique that resurrects and controls dead shinobi to fight for him as undead zombies.
 So there you go.

-- Asclepius, the Greek God of Healing, is symbolised by two serpents coiled round a staff: this image is still today used as a sign of regeneration, healing and medicine and is at least two thousand years old.
+- Asclepius, the Greek God of Healing, is symbolized by two serpents coiled round a staff: this image is still today used as a sign of regeneration, healing and medicine and is at least two thousand years old.
 The Asclepius staff is the cap badge of the British Army's medical corps.
 The symbol may be older still: refer to the example from Numbers, concerning Moses' staff with the serpent coiled round it, that conferred immunity from snakebite and by extention deliverance from evil and death - Satan in his Garden of Eden serpent form.

 - Older Than Dirt: This appears in The Epic of Gilgamesh, where the magical plant which grants eternal life and youth is stolen by a snake, making it immortal.
 Gilgamesh didn't get a chance to eat the plant and had to go home mortal.